It’s happened again…

 Don’t spend another minute feeling powerless.
 Click below to schedule your consultation and get started on a path toward the life you really want.

 Many parents struggle with mental health issues.
 Many wrestle with drugs and/or alcohol.
 Unfortunately, children of these parents pay an often devastating price.
 The radar that sometimes saved them in childhood now overfunctions in adulthood.
 The lack of safety still feels real, keeping them from trusting others.
 Even from trusting themselves.

-In addition to my Master’s in Clinical Mental Health Counseling, I was raised by parents who both suffered from severe psychological issues that affected many aspects of my life.
+In addition to my Master’s in Clinical Mental Health Counseling, I grew up with family members who suffered from severe psychological issues that affected many aspects of my life.
 The good news is that today we have much more knowledge about both mental health issues and the effect of impaired parenting on children.
-With my clients, I use a combination of EMDR and talk-therapy, with a focus on attachment—and have seen them heal from incredible wounding.
+With my clients, I use a combination of EMDR and talk-therapy, with a focus on attachment (the connection we all needed as children)—and have seen them heal from incredible wounding.

 I have worked with people whose reports about their parents have included characteristics of Borderline Personality Disorder, Narcissistic Personality Disorder, Major Depressive Disorder, addiction to drugs and alcohol, and more.